wds4/pretty-good/README.md

 A nostr desktop client for linux, mac, and windows.

-The goal of this project is to build a functional and genuinely useful decentralized web of trust using a new model for decentralized knowledge representation and curation that I call the <i>threaded tapestry</i>.
+The goal of this project is to build a decentralized web of trust using a model for decentralized knowledge representation and curation that I call the <i>threaded tapestry</i>.

 This is a fork of [electron-nostr](https://github.com/wds4/electron-react-boilerplate-nostr) and is based on [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).